binance/binance-spot-api-docs/faqs/spot_glossary.md

 `listClientOrderId`
 * A parameter used in placing OCO Orders that identifies the pair of orders.

-`listenKey`
-* Individual key used on User Data Stream to get live updates on the associated account.

 `locked`
 * The amount of an asset in a user's balances that are currently locked in open orders and other services by the platform.